 What are "additional support needs"?

-A child or young person is said to have additional support needs if he or she is unable to benefit from school or pre-school education without help which is normally given to children or young people of the same age.
+A child or young person is said to have additional support needs if he or she is unable to benefit from or pre- education without help which is normally given to children or young people of the same age.

 Additional support needs can arise from a variety of circumstances.
 These fall broadly into four categories:

 - Family circumstances

 Additional support needs may last a short time, some may last for some months and some may last over a year.
 Some children will have needs that will last their whole lives.